 This page is about the Before… and After series, coming out by Dreamspinner Press.

-All these standalone stories are novella-sized, and the genres are friends-to-lovers and new adult.
+All these standalone stories are novella-sized, and the genres are friends-to-lovers, slice-of-life,

 Here’s the blurb: